mbernste/mbernste.github.io/_posts/2020-06-13-self_information.md

 ---
-title: 'Foundations of information theory (part 1: what is information?)'
+title: 'What is information?
+(Foundations of information theory: Part 1)'
 date: 2020-06-13
 permalink: /posts/self_info/
 tags: